vanish87/CodeAndBookNotes/vEngineNote.md

 or IDXGIFactory1->QueryInterface
 => IDXGIFactory2(DirectX 11.1 or later)
 5. All SetCamera should take a pointer of Camera But set camera parameter to its members.
+6. Rasterization includes clipping vertices to the view frustum, performing a divide by z to provide perspective, mapping primitives to a 2D viewport, and determining how to invoke the pixel shader.
+While using a pixel shader is optional, the rasterizer stage always performs clipping, a perspective divide to transform the points into homogeneous space, and maps the vertices to the viewport.
+7. Clip coordinates are in the homogenous form of < x, y, z, w >
+Vertices (x,y,z,w), coming into the rasterizer stage are assumed to be in homogeneous clip-space.
+Dividing x, y, and z by w accomplishes **Perspective Division**.
+The resulting coordinates are called normalized device coordinates.
+The transform that converts eye-space coordinates into clip-space coordinates is known as the **projection transform**